-While the pedestrians hurried with groceries or fashion labels plastered all over the brightly coloured shopping bags in their hands, Ace meandered between the bustles with his hands burrowed in the pockets of his navy pea coat.
+While the pedestrians hurried with groceries or fashion labels plastered all over the brightly coloured shopping bags, Ace meandered between them with his hands burrowed in the pockets of his navy pea coat.
 The grey and white, anthromorphic hare bumped into many people and mumbled apologies but never took his blue eyes off the concrete pavement.
 He didn't believe he had enough pride to look up after he heard Duck say such sad things in anger.

 None of the Loonatics had any idea of what the mallard went through before he received his powers and joined the team.
 It was enough of a shock when they found out he lived in an orphanage before a married couple finally adopted him.
 Ace wondered what could be the three worse dark secrets than Duck's two-headed coin that got him adopted before his ex-friend, Pinkster.
 Whatever they were, he figured it would destroy the mallard if someone other than himself knew any of them.
 Everyone was used to the prideful, egotistical Duck that for him to have a terminal illness was like a sudden explosion in the middle of the city no one could predict.
 It was one of those things no one expected to happen.

-The mallard diagnosed with cancer, looked out of place in his denim blue jeans and denim brown waist jacket over his white T-shirt.
+The mallard diagnosed with cancer looked out of place in his denim blue jeans and denim brown waist jacket over his white T-shirt.
 However, least all five customers in the shop watched his hands glide over the ebony and ivory keys in awe.
-Despite the window muffled the sound from the outside; Ace recognized the song the pianist performed.
+Despite the window muffled the sound from the outside; Ace recognised the song the pianist performed.

 Will you still love me